kminmin/LiSSE-MP/README.md

 9 superionic SSEs confirmed by AIMD simulations

-Each structure has information of composition, xyz coordinate in json format with the step of 100
+Each structure has information of composition, xyz coordinate in json format with the step of 100 during MD simulations for each temperature.